Eyelid Surgery for Blocked Vision

 The results from your blepharoplasty can be amazing.
 Now you can see well without having your eyelids sagging and blocking your vision.
 You can now relax your forehead muscles and get relief from those tension headaches.
 Plus, you get all the cosmetic benefits as well and look refreshed and rejuvenated.

 All surgery has risks and the yes commonly swell and develop initial bruising.
-In all the years that Dr Lanzer has been performing this procedure he has not seen any more long term effect on the vision.
+In all the years that Dr Lanzer has been performing this procedure, he has not seen any more long term effects on the vision.
 He also has only needed to repeat it once or twice.
 Some patients can have initial numbness of the lids, or difficulty fully opening the lid as it is lazy with the bruising.
-Make up can be applied 7 -10 days after surgery.
+Makeup can be applied 7 -10 days after surgery.